WaferMouse/SoC-Obsidian-templates/README.md

 Contained in this repo are three templates for Obsidian intended for School of Code cohort.
 Below are directions on how to make best use of them.

+## Setting up templates

+For a guide on how to setup templates in Obsidian, see this link: https://facedragons.com/productivity/obsidian-templates-with-examples/

 ## Daily note template

 Open the Command Palette (Ctrl-P on Windows, Cmd-P on Mac) and search for "today" to create a daily note for the day.